makiftutuncu/e/docs/MIGRATION.md

 ## 1.1. e-core Module is Removed

 e-core module is removed.
 It was a common Java module to share code between Scala, Kotlin and Java modules but it didn't provide enough value and made definitions more complex than they needed to be.
-With 2.x, main modules are now e-scala, e-kotlin and e-java.
+With 2.x; e-scala, e-kotlin and e-java are main modules instead of implementations of e-core.

 ## 1.2.
 Changes in E